DeepakSinghRajputC/Crypto-Trading-Game/README.md

    - Manage users, view statistics, moderate content, reset simulations, etc.
 10. **Automation & Integrations (Optional)**
     - Integration with Telegram bot or other channels to fetch portfolio updates or summaries.

-_Only include features you have implemented or plan to implement; remove or adjust as needed._

 ---